thaiv28/Prometheus/README.md

 As a team advances farther in the bracket, they face more difficult opponents, which results in worse metrics.
 Stronger teams that advance farther are "punished" by the metrics for winning their games and moving through the bracket.

 One solution to this problem is to factor in opponent team strength when calculating metrics.
 This can be simply by using opponent win percentage to adjust scores, or calculating a team's elo.
+#### Disparity in region strength
+Weighting by elo will also help the model learn weights that reflect the tendencies of top regions as opposed, which is the ultimate goal of these metrics.
+Take the following contrived example.

+T1 (LCK) is undefeated during the spring split.
+Every game, they sack all dragons and only focus on taking voidgrubs and heralds.
+C9 (LCS) is also undefeated.
+Every game, they sack voidgrubs/heralds and only focus on taking dragons.

+Because T1 is playing in a more difficult region, intuitively their games (where top-side is prioritized much more heavily) should 'count' more in the models.
+Thus, our model should favor teams that are great at taking voidgrubs/heralds over their counterparts that focus on dragons.

+If we weight matches by the opponent's elo, then matches against stronger opponents will count more in the rankings, solving this problem.
+The difficulty with this is implementing an elo system that works across regions and across the 10+ league seasons.